apache/flink-ml/docs/content/docs/operators/functions.md

 from pyflink.datastream import StreamExecutionEnvironment from pyflink.table import StreamTableEnvironment

-from pyflink.ml.core.linalg import Vectors, VectorTypeInfo
+from pyflink.ml.linalg import Vectors, VectorTypeInfo

-from pyflink.ml.lib.functions import vector_to_array
+from pyflink.ml.functions import vector_to_array
 from pyflink.table.expressions import col

 # create a new StreamExecutionEnvironment